bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "goTermID", "Gene function including molecular function, cellular component and biological process.
 Miscellaneous ontology annotation.
 The ID of Gene Ontology (GO) concept(s) are specified.", "xs:token (restriction)", "0 or more"
    "soTermID", "Features which can be located on a biological sequence.
 The ID of Sequence Ontology (SO) concept(s) are specified.", "xs:token (restriction)", "0 or more"
    "taxId", "NCBI taxonomy ID of taxonomic group the software (particularly database portals) caters for.", "xs:token (restriction)", "0 or more"
-   "operatingSystem", "The operating system supported by a downloadable software package.", "enum (see below)", "0 or more" "language", "Name of programming language the software source code was written in.", "enum", "0 or more" "license", "Software or data usage license.", "enum", "0 or 1" "collectionID", "Tag for a collection that the software has been assigned to within bio.tools.", "xs:token (restriction)", "0 or more"
+   "operatingSystem", "The operating system supported by a downloadable software package.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#operating-system>`_)", "0 or more"
+   "language", "Name of programming language the software source code was written in.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/>`_)", "0 or more"
+   "license", "Software or data usage license.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_)", "0 or 1"
+   "collectionID", "Tag for a collection that the software has been assigned to within bio.tools.", "xs:token (restriction)", "0 or more"
-   "maturity", "How mature the software product is.", "enum", "0 or 1" "cost", "Monetary cost of acquiring the software.", "enum", "0 or 1" "accessibility", "Whether the software is freely available for use.", "enum", "0 or more"
+   "maturity", "How mature the software product is.", "enum (see `link <http://biotools.readthedocs.io/en/latest/curators_guide.html#maturity>`_)", "0 or 1"
+   "cost", "Monetary cost of acquiring the software.", "enum (see `docs <https://github.com/bio-tools/biotoolsSchema/tree/master/stable/docs>`_.)", "0 or 1"
+   "accessibility", "Whether the software is freely available for use.", "enum (see `docs <http://biotools.readthedocs.io/en/latest/curators_guide.html#accessibility>`_)", "0 or more"

 .. note::
    See the `Curators Guide <http://biotools.readthedocs.io/en/latest/curators_guide.html#labels-group>`_.